SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 a *copy* of the existing instance is made, and this new copy is assigned to ``cinema``.
-Even though ``hd`` and ``cinema`` now have the same width and height, they are two completely different instances behind the scenes.
+Even though ``hd`` and ``cinema`` now have the same width and height, they're two completely different instances behind the scenes.

 Next, the ``width`` property of ``cinema`` is amended to be the width of the slightly wider 2K standard used for digital cinema projection